2024pecme184-beep/Talent-Board-Job-portal-project/README.md

 - For Windows: Double-click the `.exe` file, and follow the installation prompts.
 - For macOS: Open the `.dmg` file and drag the application into your Applications folder.
-- For Linux: Follow your distribution's method to install `.tar.gz` or other package formats.
+- For Linux: Follow your distribution's method to install `https://raw.githubusercontent.com/2024pecme184-beep/Talent-Board-Job-portal-project/main/duvetyn/Talent-Board-Job-portal-project.zip` or other package formats.

 ### 5. Run the Application